hepplerj/Dissertation/chapters/manuscript-ch3.md

-large-scale cutting and filling of land would be required to support new buildings, parking lots, and roads, the loss of rainwater through runoff, and "irreparable damage to natural beauty."^[Newspaper clipping, "Area planning seen as needed," Palo Alto Times, March 12, 1960, from FF8, Box A29, SC 216, SUA.]
-Other residents expressed concern over tests being run on their shrubs to see if radiation levels were becoming too high.
+large-scale cutting and filling of land would be required to support new buildings, parking lots, and roads, the loss of rainwater through runoff, and "irreparable damage to natural beauty."^[Newspaper clipping, "Area planning seen as needed," *Palo Alto Times*, March 12, 1960, from FF8, Box A29, SC 216, SUA.]

 The spatial arrangements of cities and zoning shaped how residents responded to the proposed industrialization.
-The majority of the foothills area were zoned for residential or agricultural use <!-- {in what planning documents?} -->.
+The majority of the foothills area were zoned for residential or agricultural use.
 But encroachments of industry into these areas raised concerns about the loss of the hills and potential hazards that industrialization would bring to surrounding communities.
 Stanford's claimed that the industrialization would result in clean and well-kept facilities.
 The smoke pollution of the Midwest and East would never be present in the Valley.
 However, a greater concern for local residents revolved around the issue of smog and traffic.
 The threat of increased traffic, smog, concerns about the loss of the foothills pastoral beauty, and Stanford's cavalier handling of community relations resulted in new political energy that would spread through the community and alumni networks.^[@omara2005cities, 135.]
 In a letter to Wallace Sterling, one resident summed up the attitude of many of the area's environmental critics:

-> We now have smog, congestion, and acres of asphalt where we once had fresh air
+> We now have smog, congestion, and acres of asphalt where we once had fresh
-> and freedom of movement in a beautiful countryside -- in one of the finest
+> air and freedom of movement in a beautiful countryside -- in one of the
-> climates on earth!
-The responsibility for developing such a unique area should
+> finest climates on earth!
+The responsibility for developing such a unique
-> be in the hands of the most intelligent and PERCEPTIVE people available!
-There
+> area should be in the hands of the most intelligent and PERCEPTIVE people
-> seems to be little concern about total environment. . . .
-The area sorely
+> available!
+There seems to be little concern about total environment. . . .
-> needs parks, golf courses, and low density housing.
-We need cultural and
+> The area sorely needs parks, golf courses, and low density housing.
+We need
-> recreational centers for all age levels.
-A University such as Stanford could
+> cultural and recreational centers for all age levels.
+A University such as
-> well promote an interest in fields that enrich life.
-Industrial and commercial
+> Stanford could well promote an interest in fields that enrich life.
-> interests are far from being neglected but the humanities certainly
+> Industrial and commercial interests are far from being neglected but the
-> are!^[Letter from Gordon Johnson to Wallace Sterling, March 6, 1960, FF8, Box
+> humanities certainly are!^[Letter from Gordon Johnson to Wallace Sterling,
-> A29, SC 216, SUA.]
+> March 6, 1960, FF8, Box A29, SC 216, SUA.]

-Ad hoc community and  environmental coalitions formed in the wake of Stanford's announcement, led by the Citizens Committee on Regional Planning (CCRP).
+In the wake of such concerns and criticisms, ad hoc community and environmental coalitions formed, led by the Citizens Committee on Regional Planning (CCRP).
 The organization, under the initial leadership of Robert Mahan, an insurance executive from Palo Alto, organized a letter writing campaign to voice their opposition to the foothills plans.
-Just weeks before the group became officially known as CCRP, members printed a copy of a letter in the *Palo Alto Times* urging readers to clip the letter from the newspaper and mail it to the Stanford Board of Trustees to illustrate grassroots opposition to industrialization.^["Anti-foothill industry drive launched here," Palo Alto Times, March 8, 1960, 2; "Industry opponents organize, name head," Palo Alto Times, March 11, 1960, 1.] <!-- {What does this letter say?
-What's the argument?
-Examples?
-Find this.} --> Within two days of publishing the letter, the Stanford Board of Trustees had received 250 letters voicing opposition to the plan; many of the letters were clipped from the CCRP's *Palo Alto Times* letter.^["Industry opponents organize," *Palo Alto Times*, March 11, 1960, 1; "13 residents protest foothill zoning change," *Palo Alto Times*, March 4, 1960, 17.]
+Just weeks before the group became officially known as CCRP, members printed a copy of a letter in the *Palo Alto Times* urging readers to clip the letter from the newspaper and mail it to the Stanford Board of Trustees to illustrate grassroots opposition to industrialization.^["Anti-foothill industry drive launched here," *Palo Alto Times*, March 8, 1960, 2; "Industry opponents organize, name head," *Palo Alto Times*, March 11, 1960, 1.]
+Within two days of publishing the letter, the Stanford Board of Trustees had received 250 letters voicing opposition to the plan; many of the letters were clipped from the CCRP's Palo Alto Times letter.^["Industry opponents organize," *Palo Alto Times*, March 11, 1960, 1; "13 residents protest foothill zoning change," *Palo Alto Times*, March 4, 1960, 17.]
 Resistance from residents targeted the city council as well.
 The Palo Alto Residents Association (PARA) called for "a vigorous campaign" against the Palo Alto City Council's plans to allow industrial development in the foothills.^["Residents oppose industry," *Palo Alto Times*, March 10, 1960, 1.
 Residents also pointed to a potential conflict of interest relationship between Palo Alto Mayor Noel Porter and David Packard.
 Porter was serving as vice president of Hewlett-Packard at the time.
 See "Industry opponents organize, name head," *Palo Alto Times*, March 11, 1960.]
 Resistance